gochan-org/gochan/docker/README.md

 If you are using MacOS and need better file sync between the host and the container, use `docker-compose-syncForMac.yml`.

-To use, run `docker-compose -f [docker-compose.yml file you chose] up --build`.
+To use from the root gochan directory, run `make docker`, or `make docker-macos` if you are using MacOS.
+This will use the MariaDB docker-compose file.
+If you want to specify which docker-compose file to use, run `docker-compose -f [docker-compose.yml file you chose] up --build` from this directory.
 To stop, simply use control+c to send a stop signal.
 This stops the docker containers but it does not delete them.
 They are merely frozen.

 To delete the containers run `docker-compose -f [file you chose] down`.
 If you have a container that has a database (for example, if you chose `docker-compose-mariadb.yml`), this command will delete the database too.